iotshaman/shaman-factory/factory-templates/dotnet/dotnet-csharp-web-api/README.md

 The main concept behind dependency injection is that application components should only focus on their primary intent, and making instances of dependencies is rarely the stated intent of a given class / object.
 For example, a `UserService` class should only focus on CRUD (Create/Read/Update/Delete) operations, and not worry about how to create an instance of a database context class.
 Instead, we should rely on the underlying framework to handle the *instantiation* of dependencies, and then provide these dependencies to any classes / objects that require them (hence, dependency injection).

 Dependency injection is included by default with all modern .NET environments (.NET Core, .NET 5 / 6).
-When you scaffold a c# server project using the Shaman CLI, a folder called `Composition` will be added to the server project, and a file called `ServiceCollectionExtensions.cs` will be created to handle DI composition.
+When you scaffold a c# server project using the Shaman Factory, a folder called `Composition` will be added to the server project, and a file called `ServiceCollectionExtensions.cs` will be created to handle DI composition.

 ### Make an Interface Available Through Dependency Injection
 To make something available through depdendency injection, first make an interface, then create a class that implements this interface.
 For example, here is a trivial interface + class: